 Personal Property

-Students will be solely responsible for bringing items to school and must watch their belongings carefully. is not responsible for any lost or stolen items kept in student backpacks or school lockers, whether they are school issued textbooks and other materials, or personal items including electronic devices and modes of transportation.
+Students will be solely responsible for bringing items to school and must watch their belongings carefully.
+LALPA is not responsible for any lost or stolen items kept in student backpacks or school lockers, whether they are school issued textbooks and other materials, or personal items including electronic devices and modes of transportation.
 Students are encouraged not to leave any of their belongings unattended for any period of time.

-Any items of value found should be returned to the main office or assistant office.
+Any items of value found should be returned to the main office or assistant principal’s office.
 Other found items can be claimed from the Lost and Found.
 Unclaimed items will be donated to a local charity at the end of each quarter.
 Please check immediately if you have lost an item

+Lost or Damaged School Property

+If a student willfully damages the Charter School’s property or the personal property of a Charter School employee, or fails to return a textbook, library book, computer/tablet or other Charter School property that has been loaned to the student, the student’s parents/guardians are liable for all damages caused by the student’s misconduct not to exceed ten thousand dollars ($10,000), adjusted annually for inflation.
+After notifying the student’s parent or guardian in writing of the student’s alleged misconduct and affording the student due process, Charter School may withhold the student’s grades, and transcripts, until the damages have been paid.
+If the student and the student’s parent/guardian are unable to pay for the damages or to return the property, Charter School will provide a program of voluntary work for the minor in lieu of the payment of monetary damages.
+Upon completion of the voluntary work, the student’s grades will be released.

 Transportation

 Students may ride a skateboard or bicycle to school.
+State law requires every student to wear a helmet while riding a bicycle or skateboard.
 Upon arriving to campus, students must store their skateboard or bicycle in a designated storage area.
 Students may not ride their skateboard or bike during the school day or on school grounds.
 Students who do not adhere to these conditions will have their skateboard/bicycle confiscated.
 Only the parent/guardian may retrieve the confiscated item.

 ***The school is not responsible for any loss or damage to equipment.